SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Renting a Car Without a Credit Card

-• Proof of travel plans that coincide with car rental (for example flight leaves after return or cruise ship leaves dock after rental car return)
+• Proof of travel plans that coincide with car rental (for example, flight leaves after return or cruise ship leaves dock after rental car return).

-Please double check the requirements for the company you book through to ensure you have everything they request.
+Please double-check the requirements for the company you book through to ensure you have everything they request.

 Other Ways to Get Around

 What are your other options for getting around the city?
-If a San Francisco rental car is going to be too much of a hassle, then check out some of these other transit options.
+If a San Francisco rental car is going to be too much of a hassle, check out some of these other transit options.

 Public Transportation